2021-environmental-bioinformatics/Lab_Phylo/README.md

 Some of the 20 amino acids are more common than others.
 For example, tryptophan only shows up about 1% of the time.

 -F: estimate empirical amino acid frequencies

   By default, amino acid frequencies are given by the substitution model.
 The -F parameter estimates these frequencies driectly from your data.

 ### Rate heterogeneity
 -Some sites (e.g. in immune proteins) can evolve very quickly.
 Other sites might be under strong selection and evolve very slowly.
 Fast-evolving sites convey less information, because they accrue more hidden substitutions!
 This is often modeled by grouping sites into "rate categories."

 -G4: there are 4 rate categories drawn from a gamma distribution.
 The number is user-specific, but 4 is common.

 -R4: there are 4 free rate categories (not constrained to a distribution; better fit but slower).

--I: there is some proportion of invariant sites that never change -these are removed from the analysis prior to calculating the rate categories.
+-I: there is some proportion of invariant sites that never change

+   these are removed from the analysis prior to calculating the rate categories.

 So, you could specify a model by typing -m JTT+F+R6, for example.

 ### Support values
 We would like to know how confident we should be in the relationships shown in our tree: the data might support some splits very well, and others not so well.
 In maximum-likelihood analyses, this is usually done with **bootstrapping**.
 To bootstrap, you randomly subset your data and calculate a new tree using the subsample.
-For each split in your original best tree, the proportion of bootstraps that recover that relationship is called the "bootrap support".
+For each split in your original best tree, the proportion of bootstraps that recover that relationship is called the "bootstrap support".
 Normally, you want a support of >90% to be really confident.

 You can specify 1000 "ultra-fast" boostraps in IQ-TREE using -bb 1000.